 Zane tried to smile appreciatively.

 “Excellent potential.”
 Peter repeated the words for emphasis.
-“I don’t think there are two finer words in the English language, young man, than ‘excellent potential.’
-So I’d like to personally do what I can to, well, encourage you.”
+“I don’t think there are two finer words in the English language.
+So I’d like to personally do what I can to encourage you.”

-Zane tried to make the smile even more appreciative because he just didn’t know what to say.
+Zane tried to make the smile even more appreciative because he had no idea what to say.

 “Would you consider a trip to Fiji to be encouragement?”